marianagmmacedo/mobility_diversity/README.md

-# mobility_diversity
+# Differences in the spatial landscape of urban mobility: gender and socioeconomic perspectives

-Differences in the spatial landscape of urban mobility: gender and socioeconomic perspectives
+This github presents the code for the paper: "Differences in the spatial landscape of urban mobility: gender and socioeconomic perspectives".